This profile is ready to be claimed by the verified representative. Request agency access to confirm the booking route.

 The Whale

 The raw honesty he brought to this role earned him a rare emotional connection with fans who feel judged or unseen in their own lives.
-This identifies him as a champion for empathy and vulnerability, leading to signings that are often intensely personal and therapeutic for the audience.

 Why Book Brendan Fraser